pallets/flask/docs/config.rst

 Applications need some kind of configuration.
-There are different settings you might want to change depending on the application environment like toggling the debug mode, setting the secret key, and other such environment-specific things.
+There are different settings you might want to change depending on the application environment like toggling the debug mode, setting the secret key, and other such as environment-specific things.

 The way Flask is designed usually requires the configuration to be